 - Roofs: 10% of the cost, up to $500 (not including installation costs) on metal roofs with appropriate pigmented coatings and asphalt roofs with appropriate cooling granules that also meet ENERGY STAR requirements.

 - Windows, Doors & Skylights: 10% of the cost, up to $500, but windows are capped at $200 (not including installation costs).
-Must be version 6.0 ENERGY STAR qualified.
+Must be ENERGY STAR certified.

-- Have you or will you take advantage of the 30% energy installation project tax credit?
+- Have or will you claim the Renewable Energy Tax Credit?
 Please share the cost, savings, and any other details of your project in the comments.